LightLatentControl/LightLatentControl.github.io/index.md

 ## Audio Examples
 This page presents a collection of randomly generated audio examples that demonstrate the capabilities of our proposed LiLAC architecture in comparison to traditional approaches.
 Each example consists of a 10-second audio segment generated using [Diff-a-Riff](https://arxiv.org/abs/2406.08384) as the backbone model, with a *Classifier-Free Guidance* (CFG) value of 0.25, 30 *inference steps*, and *CLAP embedding* for text conditioning.

-FFor comprehensive comparison, we provide the following versions for each example:
+For comprehensive comparison, we provide the following versions for each example:
 - **Original reference stem** - The source audio
 - **LiLAC<sup>H</sup>** - Output from our lightweight head-only configuration
 - **LiLAC<sup>HTR</sup>** - Output from our optimal head-tail-residual configuration